Danger Zone (song): Use in US politics

 AI-generated video of Donald Trump flying a jet and dropping fecal matter on protesting crowds posted to Truth Social on the same day as the protests.
+"Danger Zone" was used as the background music.

 Kenny Loggins expressed displeasure with the use of his recording of the song in a video of an AI-generated animated rendering of President Donald Trump in a fighter jet bombing No Kings protesters with what appears to be fecal matter.
-Loggins said of the video "This is an unauthorized use of my performance of 'Danger Zone.'
+Loggins said of the video: "This is an unauthorized use of my performance of 'Danger Zone.'
 Nobody asked me for my permission, which I would have denied, and I request that my recording on this video is removed immediately.
 I can't imagine why anybody would want their music used or associated with something created with the sole purpose of dividing us.
 Too many people are trying to tear us apart, and we need to find new ways to come together.
 We're all Americans, and we're all patriotic.
 There is no 'us and them' – that's not who we are, nor is it what we should be.
 It's all of us.
-We're in this together, and it is my hope that we can embrace music as a way of celebrating and uniting each and every one of us.".
+We're in this together, and it is my hope that we can embrace music as a way of celebrating and uniting each and every one of us."